theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 What are the most popular header names?
 We had to clean up plenty of names because in its raw format, it is *messy data* such as "amount", " amount", "AMUONT" etc. After some [Open Refine](http://openrefine.org) magic, we produced the following rank table.

-The headers may not be representative overall because it only features the machine-readable CSVs.
-They are frequency counts which also implies that departments that release similar data in individual CSVs (e.g. for each month) are overrepresented.
-Be that as it may, the header ranking shows how common certain data types are.

 <table class="table offers table-horizontally-condensed">
  <tr><td>Expense Type</td><td>3,144</td></tr>
  <tr><td>Entity</td><td>3,039</td></tr>